Craven CC Foundation’s Wethington Receives Phi Theta Kappa Award

-NEW BERN – Craven Community College (Craven CC) Executive Director of Institutional Advancement, Charles Wethington, was one of 30 college administrators presented with a Distinguished College Administrator Award during Phi Theta Kappa (PTK) Catalyst 2023.
+NEW BERN, N.C. – Craven Community College (Craven CC) Executive Director of Institutional Advancement, Charles Wethington, was one of 30 college administrators presented with a Distinguished College Administrator Award during Phi Theta Kappa (PTK) Catalyst 2023.
 This annual convention was held April 20-22 in Columbus, Ohio.

 The award recognizes college administrators working directly with student leaders to solve problems on campus and in their communities, while also taking an active interest in supporting high-achieving students and developing student leaders.
 Honorees were selected from among thousands of college administrators eligible to receive this award.